adlnet/xAPI-Spec/xAPI.md

 * The LRS MAY maintain canonical versions of language maps for any language map used in an object which has an id (objects without an id could never be matched to a canonical definition).
-This includes the Verb Display property and some properties used within extensions.
+This includes the Verb Display property and any language maps used within extensions.

 * If the LRS maintains a canonical version of a language map, it SHOULD* return this when canonical format is used.